Introduction: The Question of Control

 Examples: 192.168.1.5, 10.0.0.8

-Private IP addresses are for internal use in your local network (LAN/WLAN).
-They function like 'extensions' in an office building – 'extension 101' exists in almost every company, but it is only valid internally.
+Private IP addresses are for internal use within your local network (LAN/WLAN).
+They work like 'extensions' in an office building: 'extension 101' exists in almost every company, but it only means something internally.
 These addresses are not routed on the global internet and are defined in RFC 1918.

 NAT – The Translator

-Your home router acts as a translator using NAT (Network Address Translation): The router possesses one public IP address.
-When your laptop (with the private IP 192.168.1.5) accesses a website, the router swaps the private IP for its public one.
+Your home router acts as a translator using NAT (Network Address Translation): the router has one public IP address.
+When your laptop (with the private IP 192.168.1.5) visits a website, the router swaps the private IP for its public one.
 When the reply comes back, it remembers which internal device (your laptop) to forward the data to.

-DHCP (Dynamic Host Configuration Protocol) automatically assigns private addresses to your devices on the Wi-Fi.
+DHCP (Dynamic Host Configuration Protocol) automatically assigns private addresses to the devices on your Wi-Fi.

 Management of IP Addresses: The Administrative Hierarchy

-Nobody can just 'take' a public IP address.
-They are distributed in a strict top-down hierarchy – the heart of the logical layer (Layer 2):
+Nobody can simply 'grab' a public IP address.
+They are handed out through a strict top-down hierarchy, the heart of the logical layer (Layer 2):

 How IP addresses are distributed: From the global to the local layer